FactoryXCode/MfPack/MfPack/Samples/MfCaptureVideoFromGPU II/README_1.md

 Note: This project is not suitable for absolute beginners using the Media Foundation and DirectX frameworks!

+&nbsp;     Please read the pdf's explaining the working and culprits while testing.

 Project: Media Foundation - MFPack - Samples